monsterkodi/wxw/README.md

 ## Application

 The project contains also sources for an application that ...
-- provides a full screen screen zoom feature similar to the ctrl+mousewheel experience on mac (Alt+Z)
+- provides a full-screen zoom similar to the ctrl-mousewheel experience on mac (Alt+Z)
-- positions active windows on keyboard shortcuts similiar to divvy or magnet (Alt+Ctrl+[Up|Left...|1...4])
+- positions windows on keyboard shortcuts similiar to divvy or magnet (Alt+Ctrl+[Up|Left...|1...4])
-- switches between other applications similar to the cmd-tab switch on mac (Ctrl+Tab):
+- switches between applications similar to the cmd-tab switch on mac (Ctrl+Tab):

 <p align="center"><img src="img/switch.png"></p>